daskeyboard/daskeyboard-applet--donedone/README.md

 This applet allows to display a chosen option of issues activity:

-- New opened issues
+- Opened
-- New closed issues
+- Closed
-- New updated issues (new comment, priority, status, etc.)
+- Updated (new comment, priority, status, etc.)

 From planning, to coding, to testing, to customer support, DoneDone is the straightforward bug and issue tracker.